-Yes, and Nat-mur is bold/underlined for that.
+Yes, and Nat-mur is bold/underline for that.

 Love themes in her dialogues: “I cry at every wedding, I am 30 years old and no matter how old or whoever I meet, no one will love me like her, that is a curse.”

-I mean, it was just a card, but being a nat-m she took it seriously, because she has this insecurity of not being loved.
+I mean, it was just a card, but being a nat-m, she took it seriously, because she has this insecurity of not being loved.

 I think Nat-m does this also, prefers to avoid someone than hurt him by telling him what is the problem (introversion).

 Here’s what I think, Maria.
 I think Rhoda has tried to tell her mother before, “Ma, stop buying me gifts with the money I send you!” but it keeps happening.
 She finally decided the only way to put a stop to this is by refusing to see her mother when she comes bearing a present.

 Nat-mur is afraid of crying, so they keep people at a distance with devices like wit and sarcasm.
 When Rhoda says towards the end, “My mother.
 She’s got a back that could break your heart,” what she’s saying is, “My mother breaks my heart!”
 And what’s our remedy for a broken heart?
 Nat-mur!

 If I am wrong I will try again!

 Surely you haven’t!